 Six UVa players scored in double figures as Virginia upset fourth-ranked Tennessee 107-89 (Dec.
-19) in the Jimmy V Classic at Continental Airlines Arena in East
+19) in the Jimmy V Classic at Continental Airlines Arena in East Rutherford, N.J.

-Rutherford, N.J.
 The win was Virginia's first over a top-five ranked team since the 1995 season.

-Senior guard Donald Hand led the Cavaliers with game highs of 21 points and nine assists.
-Sophomore guard Roger Mason, Jr., added 18 points and a career-high seven rebounds, while senior forward Stephane Dondon registered his first career double-double with 16 points and a career-high 11 rebounds.
+highs of 21 points and nine assists.
+Sophomore guard Roger Mason, Jr., added 18 points and a career-high seven that Virginia returns from last season: rebounds, while senior forward Stephane Dondon registered his first career double-double with 16 points and a career-high 11 rebounds.
 Graduate student guard Keith Friel converted four of six three-point field goal attempts while scoring 16 points.
 Junior forward Chris Williams and sophomore forward/center Travis Watson both scored 11 points.
 Junior guard/forward Adam Hall contributed eight points, six rebounds and a career-high five steals.

-The Cavaliers, who never trailed in the game, shot 51.4 percent (19-37) in racing out to a 57-40 halftime lead.
+percent (19-37) in racing out to a 57-40 halftime lead.
 Dondon led the way in the first half with 13 points.

-Virginia built its lead to 22 points, 79-57 with 11:40 left, and 81-59 with 11:04 to go.
+Virginia built its lead to 22 points, 79-57 with 11:40 left, He is expected to be out of action four to six months. and 81-59 with 11:04 to go.
 The Vols fought back to cut the UVa margin to 10 on three occasions with the last coming with 2:32 left (99-89).
 A layup and three free throws by Mason stopped the Tennessee comeback attempt.

-The Cavaliers made 10 of 18 (55.6 percent) three-point field goal attempts and also converted 35 of 44 (79.5 percent) free throws in the game.
+The Cavaliers made 10 of 18 (55.6 percent) three-point and athletic participation. field goal attempts and also converted 35 of 44 (79.5 percent) free throws in the game.
 Isiah Victor led Tennessee with 20 points, eight rebounds and five blocked shots.